 Wash the Animals!
 The only thing my toddler loves more than water is mud.
-This activity was such a hit with my 3 year old.
-All we did was grab some dirt from outside and add a small amount of water to make some mud, threw in some animals, and then added a second tub of water with soap, and some cleaning tools.
+This activity was such a hit with my 3-year-old.
+All we did was grab some dirt from outside and add a small amount of water to make some mud, threw in some animals, and then added a second tub of water with soap and some cleaning tools.
 She absolutely loved washing her animals and making them nice and clean again!

 18 | CLEAN THE OCEAN

-We set up this activity for Earth Day this year and my 3 year old LOVED it.
+We set up this activity for Earth Day this year and my 3 years old LOVED it.
 I set up an Ocean setting and then added “garbage” to it.
-We picked out all the garbage from the water with our fine motor tweezers and put it into our little make shift garbage can.
+We picked out all the garbage from the water with our fine motor tweezers and put it into our little makeshift garbage can.
 I had to set this up over and over and over because it was such a hit!
 When she was finally done with garbage clean up she played with the tray for another 15 minutes.

 The tray set up itself is just dry pasta, water, ocean animals, aquarium plants, and then random items from around the house to use as garbage (straws, bottles caps, paper, a small plastic cup, etc.